moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

 ### Simple Substrate Appchains {: #pulling-substrate-docker-image }

-If the Appchain was registered in the DApp, choosing the basic substrate template or uploading a custom specification file representing a Substrate Appchain, then execute the following command to pull the Docker image:
+If the Appchain was registered in the DApp, choosing the basic Substrate template or uploading a custom specification file representing a Substrate Appchain, then execute the following command to pull the Docker image:

 ```bash
 docker pull moondancelabs/dancebox-container-chain-simple-templates